 - Studies show that oleuropein’s antioxidant effects help it battle cancer formation at its earliest stages

-- Oleuropein inhibits the production of the “protein-melting” enzymes that cancer cells need in order to invade healthy tissues and metastasize to distant parts of the body
+- Oleuropein inhibits the production of the “protein-melting” enzymes that cancer cells need to invade healthy tissues and metastasize to distant parts of the body

 - Olive extracts help protect the brain and central nervous system from the destruction brought on by strokes and age-related degenerative conditions such as Alzheimer’s and Parkinson’s diseases

-- Scientific evidence has proven that olive leaf extracts can in fact interfere with the development of several different kinds of arthritis, including gout, rheumatoid arthritis, and osteoarthritis
+- Scientific evidence has proven that olive leaf extracts can interfere with the development of several different kinds of arthritis, including gout, rheumatoid arthritis, and osteoarthritis

-- Amoebi, cryptosporidia, giardia, pinworm, tapeworm, ringworm, malaria protozoa and roundworm are some of the more familiar parasites which Olive Leaf Extract kills.
+- Amoeba, cryptosporidia, giardia, pinworm, tapeworm, ringworm, malaria protozoa, and roundworm are some more familiar parasites that Olive Leaf Extract kills.

-Although olive leaf extract is capable of killing a broad range of infection-causing agents, it does not harm the beneficial bacteria in your body.
-Many studies show it to be very safe, nontoxic and effective, even for children.
+Although olive leaf extract can kill a broad range of infection-causing agents, it does not harm the beneficial bacteria in your body.
+Many studies show it to be very safe, non-toxic, and effective, even for children.

-Cold-pressed, extra-virgin olive oil and olive leaf extract should be considered an important addition to your health and wellness routine.
+Cold-pressed, extra-virgin olive oil and olive leaf extract should be considered an essential addition to your health and wellness routine.

-CAUTION: The proven blood pressure-lowering effects of olive leaf extracts are potent enough to warrant caution if you are taking prescription blood pressure drugs.
+CAUTION: The proven blood-pressure-lowering effects of olive leaf extracts are potent enough to warrant caution if you take prescription blood pressure drugs.
 If you are on blood pressure medication, it’s essential that you speak to your practitioner before starting supplementation.